 An umbrella stroller can have all the bells and whistles of a full-featured model.
 Some of the higher-end umbrella strollers offer huge canopies, recline fully for newborns, are car seat compatible and comfortably accommodate children up to 55 pounds.
 And yet they still fold compactly and are lightweight compared to traditional strollers.

-Most stroller brands offer an umbrella-style stroller, with a two-handled frame that folds up tightly in both width and depth.
+Most stroller brands offer an umbrella-style stroller, with a two-handled frame that folds up tightly in both width and depth, so you end up with a long, narrow package.
 They generally have smaller wheels and less storage than other stroller types and may be less durable over the long run.
 If you are looking for a full-service traditional stroller, read our report on full-featured strollers.
-Parents that want a stroller that go nearly everywhere will want to see our report on all-terrain strollers.
+Parents that want a rugged, outdoor stroller will want to see our report on all-terrain strollers.
 If you want your car seat to transfer to your stroller easily, head over to our report on car seat strollers.
-Families with multiple children close in age, twins or triplets should refer to our double stroller report.
+Families with multiple children close in age, twins or triplets should refer to our double strollers report.
 An umbrella stroller should never be used to run with; if you like to jog, our report on jogging strollers will interest you.

 One important safety issue to watch for with umbrella strollers is the recline.
 Experts say that a newborn should never be in a stroller that does not have a full recline.
 If there is only a partial recline, it should only be used for babies with good head control -- generally from 3 to 6 months.
 The problem is that stroller manufacturers often do not list lower weight/age guidelines.
 Unless you can verify that the umbrella stroller has a full recline, it should not be used for a newborn, regardless of what it may say on the manufacturer's website.